Malav-P/Malav-P.github.io/_posts/2024-03-08-least-squares.md

 ## Solving the Least Squares Problem

-Before we solve the least squares problem in \eqref{1} state the fundamental result of the least-squares problem.
+Before we solve \eqref{1}, we state the fundamental result of the least-squares problem and its immediate consequences.

 <div style="border: 1px solid black; padding: 10px;">
   Let $\boldsymbol{A}$ be an $M$ by $N$ matrix.
 Then any solution $\hat{\boldsymbol{x}}$ to the least squares problem